Abstaina44/alx-system_engineering-devops/command_line_for_the_win/README.md

 sequenceDiagram

-Local Machine ->> SFTP: Fetches files from local using put SFTP-->>Remote: Transferred to Remote
+Local Machine ->> SFTP: Fetches files from local using put......
+SFTP-->>Remote: Transferred to Remote